 The subject of witchcraft and the law in the USA is an interesting one, so let’s look a little deeper.

 Witchcraft and the Law in the USA

 There are many levels of laws in the USA.
-At the top you have federal laws, and down the bottom you’ve got municipal laws which might only cover a particular town or city.
+At the top, you have federal laws, and down the bottom, you’ve got municipal laws that might only cover a particular town or city.